lowRISC/qemu/docs/opentitan/darjeeling.md

 the MSB, whose meaning is not defined.
 It can be any 8-byte value, and defaults to 0x0.
 To configure this version field, use the `qemu_version` property of the Ibex Wrapper device.

+There are two modes to handle address remapping, with different limitations:

+- default mode: use an MMU-like implementation (via ot_vmapper) to remap addresses.
+This mode enables to remap instruction accesses and data accesses independently, as the real HW.
+However, due to QEMU limitations, addresses and mapped region sizes should be aligned and multiple of 4096 bytes, i.e. a standard MMU page size.
+This is the recommended mode.

+- legacy mode: This mode has no address nor size limitations, however it cannot distinguish instruction accesses from data accesses, which means that both kind of accesses must be defined for each active remapping slot for the remapping to be enabled.
+Moreover it relies on MemoryRegion aliasing and may not be as robust as the default mode.
+It is recommended to use the default mode whenever possible.
+To enable this legacy mode, set the `alias-mode` property to true:
+  `-global ot-ibex_wrapper.alias-mode=true`

 ### OTBN

 * `-global ot-otbn.logfile=<filename>` dumps executed instructions on OTBN core into the specified